smhaller/ldap-overleaf-sl/README.md

 *Known Issue:*
-During the first startup the certbot image will get an initial certificate - if that happens not in a very timely matter sharelatex will fail to start: Due to the missing certificates nginx crashes.
+During the first startup the certbot image will get an initial certificate - if that happens not in a very timely manner sharelatex will fail to start (due to the missing certificates nginx crashes).
 Solution: wait 10 seconds and restart the sharelatex container.

 ```
 docker stop ldap-overleaf-sl